What if we could eliminate 500,000 doctor visits per year?

 To tackle painful and recurrent UTIs, the best thing you can be is proactive.
 Here are some suggestions:

-• Keep the pelvic floor healthy: work with a pelvic floor physiotherapist, moisturize your vulva and vagina with hyaluronic acid vaginal moisturizer and have a conversation with your health care provider about the potential benefits of localized estrogen therapy.
+Keep the pelvic floor healthy: work with a pelvic floor physiotherapist, moisturize your vulva and vagina with hyaluronic acid vaginal moisturizer and have a conversation with your health care provider about localized (vaginal) estrogen therapy.

 Please share this info with all the women you love--especially older friends, siblings, mothers and grandmothers, who may be suffering unnecessarily in silence.